skx/sos/README.md

     $ curl -X POST --data-binary @/etc/passwd  http://localhost:9991/upload
     {"id":"cd5bd649c4dc46b0bbdf8c94ee53c1198780e430","size":2306,"status":"OK"}

-If all goes well you'll receive a JSON-response as shown, and you can use the ID which is returned to retrieve your download:
+If all goes well you'll receive a JSON-response as shown, and you can use the ID which is returned to retrieve your object:

     $ curl http://localhost:9992/fetch/cd5bd649c4dc46b0bbdf8c94ee53c1198780e430
     ..